DivergentClouds/tundra/readme.txt

-tundra-extra.inc includes tundra-core along with the following macros ('src' marks a register that may be dereferenced, 'dest' marks one that may not be, and 'imm' marks a 16-bit immediate. note that 'src' may not be '*pc' and 'dest' may not be 'pc'):
+tundra-extra.inc includes tundra-core along with the following macros ('src' marks a register that may be dereferenced, 'dest' marks one that may not be, and 'imm' marks a 16-bit immediate. note that 'src' may not be '*pc' and 'dest' may not be 'pc'.) registers marked 'dest' may be modified by the macro:

   ; halts execution
   HALT